-To answer the question “Why Additives,” let's take a step back and look at what the purpose of a Cooling System is in general and the components that are responsible for cooling it down.
-Because engines produce more heat than it can convert to useful work, engines have a cooling system to remove the wasted heat.
-The cooling system is responsible for controlling metal temperatures, nonmetallic material temperatures, and the temperatures of other engine fluids.
-In the cooling system, you’ll find a coolant which is comprised of water, some type of glycol, and additives.
+To answer the question “Why additives?” let's take a step back and look at what the purpose of a cooling system is in general and the components that are responsible for cooling it down.
+Because engines produce more heat than they can convert to useful work, engines have a cooling system to remove the wasted heat.
+The cooling system is responsible for controlling metal temperatures, nonmetallic material temperatures and the temperatures of other engine fluids.
+In the cooling system, you’ll find a coolant which is composed of water, some type of glycol and additives.

 DESIGNED FOR BLENDERS

 Eliminate the hassle of sourcing and storing raw materials.
 Save time and money by switching to our patented Super Syrup Technology.
 Backed by decades of research, development and testing, we’ve engineered extremely stable formulas that enable easy and consistent blending in under one hour.
 Think of it like Coca-Cola’s™ secret recipe — but for coolants!

 Our product line addresses the wide variety of coolant formulations used throughout the world and includes both light-duty (automotive) and heavy-duty (diesel) coolants, rail, and marine applications.
 Each additive pack is extensively performance tested and meticulously designed for each application.